grahamers/hypercube/README.md

 This change was made on hithub, branch testing

+0. show all branches that exist
+	% git ls-remote

 1. master branch and test branch.
+	% git remote show origin

 2. show what branch I'm on
+	% git status

 3. show how many commits I'm behind on local branch

 4. show how many commits I'm behind master before I try to merge

 5. will my commit/push require a merge

 6. how to simulate a conflict

 7. how to resolve a conflict with command line/vi

+8. Show all commits on a file.
+	% git log --follow <FILENAME>